 - if we believe that an exemption applies, we will explain this to you.

 If the information is refused:

-- if we do not supply the information that you have requested, then you can ask us to reconsider your request.
-Please contact us using the contact details above, stating the reasons why you wish us to reconsider your request
+- if we do not supply the information that you have requested then you can ask us to reconsider your request.
+Please contact us using the details on the “contact us” page to do this.
+You will need to state the reasons why you wish us to reconsider your request

-- you also have the right to complain to the Information Commissioner's Office, which is the national body overseeing implementation of the Freedom of Information Act in public authorities.
+- you also have the right to complain to the Information Commissioner’s Office.
+This is the national body overseeing implementation of the Freedom of Information Act in public authorities.

-You can find out more information about your rights and responsibilities under the Freedom of Information Act from the Information Commissioner's Office including a set of useful factsheets.
+You can find out more information about your rights and responsibilities under the Freedom of Information Act from the Information Commissioner’s Office.

 Cost of information